marticliment/Youtube-TV-Client/README.md

 You can also link YouTube TV to your phone as if it was a regular TV app, and then cast videos to it.

 When searching for videos, typing with your keyboard will work, but note that **pressing the enter key will type the selected character**.
-Results are loaded automatically, you just need to scroll down in order to see them.
+Results are loaded automatically, you just need to scroll down to see them.

 # FAQ
-**Q: Maximum resolution is limited to a lower resulution**<br>
+**Q: Maximum resolution is limited to a lower resolution**<br>
-A: The maximum resolution will be determined by the window size on launch, therefore, by your device's screen resolution.
+A: The maximum resolution will be determined by the window size on launch and, therefore, by your device's screen resolution.

-**Q: YouTube TV has different languages, but this application shows in english only.**<br>
+**Q: YouTube TV has different languages, but this application shows in English only.**<br>
 You can change the language on the in-app preferences.

 # Screenshots